atreyasha/spp-explainability/docs/develop.md

             defaults of paper instead of code defaults during main runs -\> change defaults directly in argument parser

+    3. Core modeling developments

+        1.  compute test F1 on models at the end of training for completeness

+        2.  add blind evaluation workflow for the model -\> this would be useful for the grid-search model selection and might need additional argument parser options

-        11. add parameter to encourage more discrete learning of pattern scores, perhaps with sharp temperature parameter -\> would improve explainability or binarize patterns if possible which would make interpretation much easier as well -\> look into how other paper on RNN-FSA did this with temperature
+        3.  add temperature parameter to encourage more discrete learning of pattern scores -\> or binarize patterns via `torch.gt` or `torch.relu` if possible which would make interpretation much easier -\> look into how other paper on RNN-FSA did this with temperature

-        12. modify final layer to a general additive layer; preferably with tree structure or soft logic where possible -\> otherwise simple linear layer would work too
+        4.  modify final layer to a general additive layer; preferably with tree structure or soft logic where possible -\> otherwise simple linear layer with various basis functions would work

+        5.  add thorough and efficient grid-search workflow

-        13. make incremental tree of changes with grid-search and random-seed-variant repeats -\> do grid search and multiple runs of each best model with different random seeds to get standard deviation of performance -\> experiment more gracious self-loops and epsilon transitions for improved generalization
+        6.  incremental changes with grid-search -\> multiple runs of each best model with different random seeds to get standard deviation of performance -\> experiment more gracious self-loops and epsilon transitions for improved generalization

 2. Run SoPa++ for multiple runs to survey performance -\> run on all